willothy/goose/README.md

 Stage 2: (/src, target):

-- Prints some text.
+- Parse multiboot info
+- Setup long mode GDT (WIP)
+- Setup IDT and interrupt handlers (WIP)
+- Print memory map and boot info for debugging.

 TODO:

 - Setup long mode 4-level paging
-- Setup / reload GDT
-- Handle interrupts
 - Memory allocator so I can use the `alloc` crate and the heap
+- etc...